 But purchasing the existing REC Center facility from Walker Custom Homes won't require borrowing money.
 The referendum will ask voters if the city should purchase the building through an installment contract of up to 20 years for up to $2.5 million at an annual interest rate not to exceed 6 percent.
-Those figures are part of a tentative purchase agreement announced this spring; a final agreement has not been made.
+Those figures are part of a this spring; a final agreement has not been made.

 Ward 1 Alderman George Gilson Jr. pushed city leaders to include financial specifics in the question.